-- a)Submissions quality and quantity: a minimum of submissions is required with its requisites. - b) Active assistance at theoretical sessions, applied sessions, seminars, tutorials, ¿ Active participation through exercises resolution, questions, debates and tutorials. - c)Team work.
-Evaluation criteria include contents, sources of information written formal structure, scientific writing, oral presentation and use of ICT. - d)Final objective exam.
+- a) Submissions quality and quantity: a minimum of submissions is required with its requisites. - b) Active assistance at theoretical sessions, applied sessions, seminars, tutorials,...
+Active participation through exercises resolution, questions, debates and tutorials. - c) Final objective exam.
 It is necessary to achieve a minimum of 4 (over 10).
 The final exam includes short questions, essay questions, numerical exercises and practical applications.